 The rapid growth of urban areas and their transportation systems has spurred a corresponding steady rise in job opportunities.
-The U.S. Bureau of Labor Statistics projects a 11 percent increase in urban and regional planning jobs between 2018 and 2028.
+The U.S. Bureau of Labor Statistics projects an 11% increase in urban and regional planning jobs between 2019 and 2029.

 Graduates are not limited to careers in the fields noted above, or to government transportation departments.
 Sustainability has become an important role in many corporate environments — the firm GreenBiz noted in a 2018 report the increase in sustainability-related activity from the “margin to the mainstream” in the private sector.